xoseperez/wisblock-smartcube-companion/README.md

 ## Features

-* Support for GAN, Giiker i3, Giiker i2 and GoCube smart cubes (tested with GAN 356 i3, original Giiker cubes and GoCubeX cube)
+* Support for GAN, Giiker i3, Giiker i2 and GoCube smart cubes (tested with GAN 356 i3, original Giiker cubes and GoCubeX cube).
+Should work with Xiaomi (Giiker), Monster (GAN) and Rubik's Connected (GoCube) cubes as well.
-* Support for StackMat
+* Support for StackMat timer using an stereo male-to-male audio cable.
 * Support for manual interface (swipe to move from menu to menu, tap to start/stop timer)
 * Cube actions
     * 4U to go to scramble page, 4U again to start inspect without scrambling
     * Any movement after solving the cube to see stats
 * Stores statistics for 4 different users (PB, Ao5, Ao12 and last 12 individual solves) and 6 different puzzles (3x3x3, 2x2x2, Pyraminx, Skweb, Megaminx and Megaminx2)
 * Reset user/puzzle stats (long tap on the screen while at the user's stat page)
-* Colorful interface
-* Touchscreen for user interaction
-* Visual representation of the cube state in 2D and 3D (only for smart cubes)
+* Visual representation of the cube state in 2D and 3D (only for smart 3x3x3 and 2x2x2 cubes)
 * 20 movements scramble generation (9 movements for 2x2x2) following WCA rules
 * Automatic start/stop timer for smart cubes
 * Built-in LiPo battery for several hours of usage